bhoov/nbdev/README.md

     nbdev_trust               Trust notebooks matching `fname`
-    nbdev_update              Propagate change in modules matching `fname` to notebooks that created them nbdev_update_license      Allows you to update the license of your project.
+    nbdev_update              Propagate change in modules matching `fname` to notebooks that created them nbdev_update_license      Allows you to update the license of your project. watch_export              Use `nb_export` on ipynb files in `nbs` directory on changes using nbdev config if available

 ## FAQ